neuroinfo-os/deep-bottleneck/docs/literature_summary.rst

 - The dimensionality of a layer's learned representation does not have to be the same number than the number of neurons in the layer.

 - Because of a bottom up convergence of the deep learning dynamics, they suggest a computationally more efficient method for training the network - *Freeze Training*.
 In Freeze Training  layers are sequentially frozen after a certain number of time steps.

 - Computational speed up is successfully done with a Discrete Fourier Transform causing all block matrices to be block-diagonal.

 - Moreover, SVCCA captures the semantics of different classes, with similar classes having similar sensitivities, and vice versa.

+.. bibliography:: references.bib